ruby/ruby/doc/yjit/yjit.md

 Some of the counters include:

-:exec_instruction - how many Ruby bytecode instructions have been executed :yjit_insns_count - how many Ruby bytecode instruction have been executed in compiled code :binding_allocations - number of bindings allocated :binding_set - number of variables set via a binding :code_gc_count - number of garbage collections of compiled code since process start
+:exec_instruction - how many Ruby bytecode instructions have been executed :binding_allocations - number of bindings allocated :binding_set - number of variables set via a binding :code_gc_count - number of garbage collections of compiled code since process start